 - Suggest you keep a sleep diary to track your sleep patterns and identify factors that might contribute to your insomnia issues

 - Ask that you take one or several insomnia tests to better understand your sleep habits.
-These might include questionnaires such as the Epworth Sleepiness Scale, or a mental health examination
+These might include questionnaires such as the Insomnia Severity Index or a mental health examination

 Insomnia Fact: Human beings are the only mammals known to willingly delay sleep